Elsa de Lyon

-Mundanely, I taught art for 35 years at middle school (16 yrs.) and the rest of my career was at the high school level.
+Mundanely, I taught art for 35 years, with 16 years at middle school and the rest of my career was at the high school level.
 I taught for a local program for children called Arts Express every summer for many years, on many different subjects (2013's class was mask making).
 I am also an art merit badge counselor for Boy Scouts, and I am a Master Gardener outside of the SCA (but I enjoy discussions about historic gardening as well).

 14th century French